Diabetic cats are the hardest to home

 Diabetic cats are the hardest to home.

-.
-They are both adorable and loving and have a lot to offer any new adopter but, the reality is they will sit here a lot longer than any of the other cats due to being diabetic.
+regularly houses diabetic cats in search of their forever homes.
+They can be adorable and loving and have a lot to offer any new adopter but, the reality is that, due to being diabetic, they will stay at the centre longer than any of the other cats.

 Diabetes is a condition that affects the control of blood sugar levels and usually occurs in middle-aged and older cats, particularly those that are overweight.
 Being diabetic means that the body either does not produce enough insulin or does not respond to it properly.

 - Passing more urine

 Diabetes is diagnosed via a blood test and can be treated more successfully if detected and treated in the early stages.
 If diabetes is diagnosed your vet is most likely to prescribe insulin.
 This must be given by injection, once or twice a day, and it is likely to be needed for the rest of their lives.

 Many owners feel anxious by this prospect but, under good guidance from their vet, it soon becomes part of the daily routine of caring for your cat.
 The needles are very small and user friendly.